Phishing and Malware

 In general, people do not differentiate between programs that run locally and those that run outside their computer, and may not be able to recognize different types of documents.
 They are familiar with reading messages, and being asked to act on a message.
 Concentrate on increasing their vigilance when reading messages and giving them protective steps they can realistically take rather than on what particular actions are dangerous and what are not.
 (For instance, instead of, “Don’t view PDF and Word documents,” say, “Think twice when an email asks you to click on something.”)

-One of the key underlying points about phishing is authentication—how do you know who (or what) you’re talking to?
+One of the key In cryptography, a piece of data which gives you the capability to encrypt or decrypt a message. underlying points about phishing is authentication—how do you know who (or what) you’re talking to?
 How do you know the sender of the email is who they say they are?
 Is this strange email really from my colleague?
 Is this suspicious alert really from my bank?
 The solutions to this in spear-phishing are usually low-tech—calling a person or organization on a phone, spotting something that they wouldn’t normally say, navigating to a bank or organization’s website yourself instead of clicking any links, etc.

 Once established, you can take this idea of the importance of “knowing who you’re talking to” and apply it to other, tougher, digital security concepts, like website certificates and signing.